 “Lenny was very knowledgeable and helpful when booking the tour!
 Would definitely book again.”

-This is our only swamp tour that guarantees every guest on board will hold a live baby alligator, and our only swamp tour booked as a flat-rate private charter.
-The whole covered boat is yours, with room for up to 6 guests, on the Honey Island Swamp about an hour north of the French Quarter.
-Your captain holds a state alligator exhibitor's license, which is what turns the baby gator hold into a guarantee instead of a maybe.
+This is our only swamp tour that guarantees every guest on board will hold a live baby alligator.
+The boat carries up to 6 guests on the Honey Island Swamp, 35 miles north of New Orleans.
+Where most swamp tours out of New Orleans run 45 to 70 passenger pontoons and airboats, this is a small, intimate ride led by a captain who holds a state alligator exhibitor's license.
+That permit is what turns the baby gator hold into a guarantee instead of a maybe.

 Glide under the cypress canopy of one of the least-altered river swamps in America while your captain tells you the stories that made this stretch of water famous.
-Somewhere along the way, you'll cradle a live baby alligator in your own hands and take home a printed souvenir photo that comes with the tour.
+Somewhere along the way, you'll cradle a live baby alligator in your own hands.
 If your captain's in a talkative mood, you might also hear why locals still trade stories about the Honey Island Swamp Monster and what a retired air traffic controller claimed to find out here back in the '60s.
-The boat runs a full 90 minutes on the water, with time on either side for the educational presentation and photo op.
+The boat runs a full 90 minutes on the water, with time on either side for the educational presentation and photos.

 If you've ever wanted to hold a baby alligator and come home with proof, this is the tour.
-Bring your group, drive out to meet the captain at Pearl River, and spend an hour and a half on the water in a boat built for 6 instead of 60.
-Your boat.
-Your captain.
-Your guaranteed gator.
+Drive out to meet the captain at Pearl River and spend an hour and a half on the water in a boat built for 6 instead of 60.
+Small boat.
+Real swamp.
+Guaranteed gator.

 Pilot Travel Center, Pearl River, LA